quotecenter/datadog-documentation/content/graphing/infrastructure/livecontainers.md

 {{< img src="graphing/infrastructure/livecontainers/scatterplot.png" alt="scatterplot" responsive="true" style="width:80%;">}}

-## Logs in the side panel
+## Container logs

-If a container is sending logs to Datadog, you can view and search these logs in the side panel.
-This includes near-real-time log data from [Live Tail][7].
+You can view and search logs for any container that reports logs to Datadog.
+This enables you to see near-real-time log data from [Live Tail][7].

-To access the logs for your live containers, navigate to the [Containers][1] page, and then click on the container you want to reveal in the side panel.
-From here, you can select the "Logs" tab:
+Click on any container listed on the [Containers][1] page.
+This opens up a panel on the right that displays more details about this particular container.
+Clicking on the "Logs" tab in this panel brings up searchable logs.

 {{< img src="graphing/infrastructure/livecontainers/accessingsidepanel.png" alt="Logs Tab" responsive="true" style="width:60%;">}}

+Filter your logs by using tags.
+For example, to search for logs that have an `Error` status, type `status:error` into the search box.
+Autocompletion can help you locate the particular tag that you want.
+Key attributes about your logs are already stored in tags, which enables you to search, filter, and aggregate as needed.

+By default, the Live Tail view of container logs are shown; these logs are displayed in near-real-time: specifically, when they exit a [pipeline][8].
+For more details about Live Tail, see the [Live Tail documentation][7].
-Initially, logs from the Live Tail view are be displayed, and you can search across the log lines as they come in.

-You can also search across container logs that you have chosen to index.
-This can be done by changing the timeframe (in the top right corner of the side panel) to your desired time window.
+You can search across the log lines as they come in.
+You can also pause the Live Tail view or switch to a static timeframe.
+The timeframe panel in the upper-right corner enables you to select your desired time window.
 This expands your search to display the relevant logs within the new timeframe.

-As shown in the preview below, you can logically filter logs by leveraging tags.
-For example, you can search for container logs that explicitly have an `Error` status.
-Key attributes about your logs are already stored in tags, which enables you to search, filter, and aggregate as needed.

 {{< img src="graphing/infrastructure/livecontainers/livecontainerlogssidepanel.gif" alt="Preview Logs Sidepanel" responsive="true" style="width:80%;">}}